 Definition of price / earnings ratio (P / E)

 The P / E ratio describes the relationship between the current share price and the annual profit per share.
-It describes how many years it takes for a company to generate the value of its shares as a profit.
+It describes how many years it takes a company to generate the value of its shares as a profit.

 Significance for the evaluation